HulaTime/battle_ships/README.md

 I would like to know when I have won or lost

 ###Done

 As a player
+So that I can play against a human opponent
+I would like to play a two-player game

+As a player
 So that I can consider my next shot